isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 numeric value with which the server process will exit to the system.
 The default value is zero.

-The DDNS deamon supports an extra parameter "type" which controls the way the process cleans up on exit.
+The DDNS daemon supports an extra parameter "type" which controls the way the process cleans up on exit.
 The supported shutdown types are:

  -  "normal" - Stops the queue manager and finishes all current transactions